imsas/wpdm-rest-api-docs/source/includes/_packages.md

       "title": "The Alchemist",
       "slug": "the-alchemist",
-      "description": "The Alchemist follows the journey of an Andalusian shepherd boy named Santiago.", "excerpt": "The Alchemist is a novel by Brazilian author Paulo Coelho that was first published in 1988.", "author": 1,
+      "description": "The Alchemist follows the journey of an Andalusian shepherd boy named Santiago.", "excerpt": "The Alchemist is a novel by Brazilian author Paulo Coelho.", "author": 1,
       "status": "publish",
       "parent": 0,